trbaker/APRS2/README.md

 <br><br>

-<b>To connect to real APRS data: Register a free API key at aprs.fi and replace the "demo" string in the source with your key — that's the only change needed.</b>
+<b>To connect to real APRS data: Register a free API key at aprs.fi and replace the "demo" string in the source with your key — that's the
+only changeneeded.</b>